$1.60 per copy (you are buying a digital license)

 I immediately knew Joyce’s poem would easily have a life as a choral piece because of the vibrant images and great, lively consonants.
 What I didn’t realize was how timely the text would be this season.

-We enjoy our screens, don’t we, we people of 2015?
+We enjoy our screens, don’t we, we people of the 21st century?
 On fictional TV, in video games and in movies we often see images and stories of destruction, violence, oppression, abuse, the list goes on.
 And we pay to see it.
 Just look at a few of the top movies of the summer: “Jurassic World,” “Avengers: Age of Ultron,” and “Mad Max: Fury Road.”
 I’ve seen all of those films and loved each one.
 Unfortunately, though, the world has mirrored this with actual, true accounts of the same kind of tragedies.

 In “Fragile” we are reminded that this stuff can be real.
 Our actual lives include these same events we see so often in fiction.
 And so we have to decide: as we accept this new reality, inclusive of tragedy, what is our role?
 Whom do we choose to be?
 With whom do we surround ourselves?